Programs & Courses

 DT 303 - Child Development (3.0 credits)

-This course presents a brief historical overview of the child and his/her place in culture, society, family, and school.
+This course presents a brief historical overview of childhood and the child's place in culture, society, family, and school.
 The physical, cognitive, and psycho-social dimensions of child development are examined from the beginning of life at conception, and special attention is paid to the school-aged and adolescent youngster.

 Throughout the course explicit connections will be made to learning and to current issues that affect schooling.